 What Is Winter Melon?

 Winter melons, botanically known as Benincasa hispida, are ancient fruits that grow on creeping vines belonging to the Cucurbitaceae family.
 The large fruits are native to Asia and are a medicinal and culinary component favored for their neutral flavor.
 Winter melons are known by numerous names worldwide.
 Some experts believe the fine, white coating on the melon, which reminded consumers of snow, is another explanation for the melon’s name.
-Though they’re botanically a fruit, winter melons are cooked and consumed as vegetables and are prevalently seen in curries and stir-feasts in Indian and Chinese cuisines.
+Though they’re botanically a fruit, winter melons are cooked and consumed as vegetables and are prevalently seen in curries stir-fries in many Asian cuisines such as Indian and Chinese.

 Taste Of Winter Melon

 The seeds, once cooked, have a nutty and neutral taste.
 Winter melons aren’t generally consumed raw.
 They have a mild, subtly grassy flavor.
 When cooked, the meat becomes transparent and softens.
 It becomes mellow if cooked for extended durations.

 Winter melon is nutrient-dense.
 Learn more about its nutrients from the section below.

 Winter melon is rich in vitamins, minerals, and organic compounds.
 It is low in sodium and saturated fat.
 Following are the nutrients present in 100 grams of winter melon (1):